cnnrznn/cnnrznn.github.io/_drafts/bft-broadcast.md

 2. The peers echo this message to indicate what they *think* the value is
 3. The peers send ready messages to indicate a commit

+## Phases

+### Initial
+The sender simply broadcasts its message to the peers.

+If you are following along in the code See the functions `bracha-broadcast`.

+### Echo
+All peers wait for either
+1. `1` `initial` message
+2. `2f+1` `echo` messages
+3. `f+1` `ready` messages

+When any of these occur, the process broadcasts an `echo` messages to all peers.

+For the peer, a single initial message is sufficient to echo the value.
+However, if we want to send an `echo` based on *other echo messages*, we need to wait for `2f+1` echoes.
+Why?
+If we have `2f+1` matching echoes, we know that a minimum of `f+1` honest peers have also sent an echo for the same value.
+This means that a majority of honest nodes *must have received the same `initial` message*.

+Likewise, we can send an echo if we have heard `f+1` ready messages.
+Why do we need `2f+1` echoes but only `f+1` ready messages?
+In order to send a ready message, a correct process must have received `2f+1` echo messages.
+So, we can use the fact that *at least one* correct process has received enough echoes in order to send our own.

+### Ready
+All processes wait for
+1. `2f+1` echo messages
+2. `f+1` ready messages

+As above, these qualities indicate that a majority of honest nodes have received the same initial message, and therefore the same value.
+Once either of these are fulfilled, the process broadcasts a `ready` message.

+### Accept
+Finally, the process waits for `2f+1` ready messages.
+Once it has them, it knows a majority of hones nodes are also planning to accept the value.

+## Implementation Details

 ### Message Format
 The messages in the system have four components
 * `sender`- process identifier